 I have been running charities since 1989 when I registered by my first non-profit in Australia, called Hare Krishna Food for Life Hunter Valley.
 Back then I was a monk and while full of enthusiasm, I had much to learn when it came to donor relations.
 You can’t just expect people to give without asking them and most people will if you ask them the right way at the right time.
 However, something odd has been happening over the last 10 years that has tremendously impacted the non-profit sector — donor fatigue.
 Interest in supporting poverty, hunger and animal welfare have significantly declined over the last decade according to Google Trends.
 Maybe it’s because there are so many good causes in need these days, and many people find it hard to choose what one is better than the other.
 Added to this avalanche of good causes you also have an unstable US dollar, an estimated 48 million US citizens on food stamps, an increase in military activity with talk of marshal law, it is no wonder that people are shy to hand over their hard-earned dollars.
 They have other things on their minds, closer to home.
 The gap in income between rich and poor is greater in the United States than in any other developed country.
 Starting in the 1980s rates have consistently exceeded those of other wealthy nations.
-Half of the U.S. population lives in poverty or is low-income, […]
+Half of the U.S. population lives in poverty or is low-income, according to U.S. census data.
+According to a survey by the Associated Press, four […]

 Food for Life Global has officially moved its headquarters to the green city capital of Ljubljana, Slovenia and this is the story behind the move.
 Background Food for Life Global was established in the United States as a registered non-profit in the state of Maryland in 1995.
 The charity’s initial objective was to simply serve as a communications office for Hare Krishna Food for Life projects around the world and to provide training and guidance.
 “Back then, Food for Life was a small player in the world of food relief,” explained Paul Rodney Turner, director of the organization.
 “We had some projects in India, USA, the Philippines, Australia, New Zealand and most Western European countries, but Eastern Europe was just getting started.
 The programs were all rather small, and I think our capacity back then was around 60,000 meals a day.”
 Today the network of affiliates expands the globe and now includes projects all over Asia, the former soviet union and many parts of Africa and South and Central America.
 “We are pretty much everywhere these days, although some projects are very small in comparison to our larger and more sophisticated projects in India, where it all started,” he said.
-Food for Life Global’s principle affiliate in India is The ISKCON Food Relief Foundation that is a separately registered non-profit organization from the Hare Krishna movement in India.
-Their Food for Life Annamrita project now feeds over 1.3 million school […]
+Food for Life Global’s principal affiliate in India is The ISKCON Food Relief Foundation that is a separately registered non-profit organization from the Hare Krishna movement in India.
+Their Food for Life Annamrita project now feeds over 1.3 million school children daily and it is constantly expanding.
+Other projects around […]

 Food for Life Annamrita project, founded by ISKCON Food Relief Foundation is having a major impact on child malnutrition in India and directly improving the academic status of millions of school children throughout India.
 To learn more about this amazing project, visit: www.annamrita.org